-Arising from the pioneering work of Christian De Duve and colleagues in the 1950s, lysosomes have long been recognized as an intracellular organelle that is responsible for macromolecule degradation and the clearance from cells of damaged organelles and protein aggregates.
-While such functions of lysosomes are important in all eukaryotic cells, long-lived cells such as neurons are especially dependent on optimal levels of lysosome function to prevent the accumulation of damaged macromolecules.
-While the such degradative functions of lysosomes are of great importance, the cell biology of lysosomes has seen a renaissance in recent years such that lysosomes are no longer considered simply the “garbage disposal system” of the cell, but are additionally recognized as an important hub that coordinates signals that match cell growth with nutrient availability.
+Lysosomes have long been recognized as organelles that are responsible for macromolecule degradation and the clearance from cells of pathogens, damaged organelles and protein aggregates.
+Although such functions of lysosomes are important in all eukaryotic cells, long-lived cells such as neurons are especially dependent on optimal levels of lysosome function to prevent the accumulation of damaged macromolecules.
+Indeed, failure to clear misfolded proteins and damaged organelles is observed across multiple neurodegenerative diseases.
+In addition to neurons, another class of cells that are particularly dependent on robust lysosome function are professional scavengers such as macrophages and microglia that ingest huge amounts of material that must be broken down within their lysosomes.
+Although these critical degradative functions of lysosomes are well established, it has more recently become clear that lysosomes are also an important hub that coordinates signals that match cell growth and physiology with nutrient availability.
 With this growing appreciation of the roles played by lysosomes in health and disease, we ultimately seek to address the following fundamental questions:

 - How do cells sense and regulate the status of their lysosomes?

 - How is lysosome function altered in disease states?

 - Can lysosomal function be modulated for therapeutic purposes?